Gangs reap guns from trains in violent Chicago neighborhoods

+What they beheld instead was a gangster’s jackpot: box after box of brand new guns.

-The guns had been en route from New Hampshire weapon maker Sturm, Ruger & Co. to Spokane, Washington.
-Instead, the .45-caliber Ruger revolvers and other firearms spread quickly into surrounding high-crime neighborhoods.
+The guns had been en route from New Hampshire weapons maker Sturm, Ruger & Co. to Spokane, Washington.
+The .45-caliber Ruger revolvers and other firearms instead spread quickly into surrounding high-crime Chicago neighborhoods.
 Along with two other major gun thefts within three years, the robbery helped fuel a wave of violence on Chicago’s streets.

+Chicago’s biggest rail yards are on the gang- and murder-plagued South Side and West Side, where most of the city’s 780 killings happened last year.

-Chicago’s leaders regularly blame lax gun laws in Illinois and nearby states that enable a flow of illegal weapons to the city’s gangs and criminals.
+Chicago’s city leaders and police blame lax gun laws in Illinois and nearby states that enable a flow of illegal weapons to the city’s gangs and criminals.
 But community leaders and security experts say no one seems to be taking responsibility for train-yard gun thefts.

+Only 16 of the stolen Rugers have been recovered since the 2015 break-in, according to hundreds of recent court records reviewed by The Associated Press.

 Residents near the yard are angry that the multibillion-dollar railroad isn’t doing more to stop the thefts.